apache/mesos/3rdparty/libprocess/3rdparty/stout/README.md

 #### Files

 Most of the ways to get or set information about files requires complicated calls using the `stat` family of functions.
-We provide simple wrappers around `stat` via things like `os::exists`, `os::isdir`, `os::isfile`, and `os::islink`.
+We provide simple wrappers around `stat` via things like `os::exists`, `os::stat::isdir`, `os::stat::isfile`, and `os::stat::islink`.

 #### Processes